6 Tasks We Automate to Make More Time for Work That Matters

 The automation we use for meetings is a further extension of this approach.

 Every time we run a meeting we utilize a process.
 We have the philosophy that a process needs to be built of anything we do more than twice.
-And we run this particular meeting twice every week!
+And we run this particular meeting twice every week.

 The benefit of this is that not all of the broader team are involved in this meeting, so once the notes have been posted into Slack they are visible for all members to review whether they were present or not.

 Posting them into Slack with the date of the meeting also makes these notes available to be found in Slack in future.
-Slack channels can be searched for previous content and the format with which we’ve posted into Slack means a copy of the meeting notes has essentially been archived in Slack as well as in the original checklist in Process Street.
+Slack channels can be searched for previous content and the format with which we’ve posted into Slack means a copy of the meeting notes has essentially been archived in Slack as well as in the original workflow run in Process Street.

 Posting in Slack to automatically create a new entry line in our Airtable database